mushtaqhussain/system-design/README.md

 | **CPU Usage**         | Typically single-threaded per instance for command execution, but can scale with multiple instances/cores. | Primarily single-threaded per instance for command execution, but background tasks (e.g., persistence) run on separate threads. |
 | **Ideal Use Cases**   | Pure, high-performance **object caching** for simple key-value lookups (e.g., database query results, HTML fragments). | **Advanced caching** (e.g., session store, full-page cache), real-time leaderboards, message queues, rate limiting, pub/sub messaging, geospatial indexing. |

-**In essence:**

-*   **Memcached** is your go-to for **raw speed and simplicity** when you just need to cache simple key-value pairs without any fancy data manipulation or durability.
-*   **Redis** is the more **versatile and feature-rich** option.
-It excels when you need more than just caching—like complex data structures, persistence, high availability, or real-time messaging capabilities.

 ### Redis and Memcached

 1.  **Open Source:** Their source code is publicly available, allowing anyone to inspect, modify, and distribute it.